Module 4: Healthcare practices for common contagious infectious diseases

 Dr. Wright developed a protocol, checklist, and flowchart to assist her staff in diagnosis and treatment of feline URI.

 The Key to Management of Feline URI

-The most important key to feline URI management is prevention, not treatment.
-Instead of focusing solely on how to treat cats with URI, shelter staff must address stressful environmental factors that lead to URI, including crowding, long lengths of stay, improper housing, and lack of environmental enrichment to reduce stress.
+The most important key to Feline URI management is prevention, not treatment.
+Instead of focusing solely on how to treat cats with URI, shelter staff must address stressful environmental factors that cause URI, including crowding, long lengths of stay, improper housing, and lack of environmental enrichment to reduce stress.
 The most effective way to reduce stress in cats that must be admitted to the shelter is housing that supports the behavioral and welfare needs of cats.
-Several case studies have shown dramatic decreases in the feline URI rates in shelters that provide proper housing for cats.
+Several case studies have shown dramatic decreases in the Feline URI rates in shelters that provide proper housing for cats.
 Population management strategies that shorten each cat’s length of stay in the shelter should be followed, including removal of stray hold times and promoting fee-waived adoptions.
 Finally, the most ideal strategy is to prevent the admission of cats to shelters through kitten diversion programs, return-to-field programs for community cats, and providing services that support retention of cats in their homes.

 Think About It…

 Here are two shelters that admit similar numbers of cats each year.